The DFS API's contain methods for reading, modifying and creating DFS files.

 Assembly documentation xml-file: DHI.Generic.MikeZero.DFS.xml

-It requires that the assembly documentation xml file is available together with the assembly file.
+The assembly documentation file is located together with the assembly in the

 DFS API structure¶